saleyn/erlexec/README.md

-If you are deploying the application on Linux and would like to take advantage of exec-port running tasks using effective user IDs different from the real user ID that started exec-port, then make sure that libcap-dev[el] library is installed.
+If you are deploying the application on Linux and would like to take advantage of exec-port running tasks using effective user IDs different from the real user ID that started exec-port, then either make sure that libcap-dev[el] library is installed or make sure that the user running the port program has `sudo` rights.

 OS-specific libcap-dev installation instructions: